SirDre/adobe-creative-cloud-remover/README.md

-# Adobe Creative Cloud Complete Removal Tool
+# Outlook for Windows Complete Removal Tool

 A comprehensive PowerShell script to completely remove Adobe Creative Cloud and all related components from Windows systems.